Updated: May 19

 Cygnus is one of the largest constellations in the night sky, and is very easy to find due to the brightness of its main stars.
 The brightest one, Deneb, is one of the three stars known for making the "Summer Triangle", the two other ones being Altair (from the constellation Aquila) and Vega (from Lyra).
-Cygnus represents a swan, but is often known as the Northern Cross.
+Cygnus represents a swan, and is often seen as the Northern Cross.

 We decided to image Cygnus randomly while trying out the Omegon Mini Track LX2 as a star tracker.
 We were just done spending one hour on Rho Ophiuchi, and decided to try a constellation for the first time!

 We only spent thirty minutes on it, as our goal here was to get the overall shape of the swan and the blanket of stars visible in that area.
 We plan to revisit Cygnus in the future and spend several hours on it to really capture the numerous nebulae it is home to.

 Huge thanks to Benny Johnson for lending us his DSLR camera and allowing us to get this beautiful image!

 30 minutes on Cygnus with a Canon 70D.

 Camera: Canon 70D

 Cygnus with the main stars visible, click on the arrow for the outlines

 Cygnus can easily be found high in the night sky during the Summer season, all the way until the end of Fall.
 To locate it, simply look for the three brightest stars forming the famous Summer Triangle (Altair, Deneb and Vega).
 You can quickly know if you are on the right star if you see that it is part of a large asterism resembling a cross.